Google Adds Caffeine to its Scoring Signals

 Highlights of the Caffeine Announcement

-Storage Capacity Increased Greatly- Google’s caffeine currently requires 100 million gigabytes of storage. (that’s 625,000 of the largest ipods to you and me).
+- Storage Capacity Increased Greatly- Google’s caffeine currently requires 100 million gigabytes of storage. (that’s 625,000 of the largest iPods to you and me).

-The primary reasons for the update are to deliver fresher content at a close to real time rate and to create a foundation for the future as the internet grows.
+- The primary reasons for the update are to deliver fresher content at a close to real-time rate and to create a foundation for the future as the internet grows.

 For right now existing search engine optimization best practices will not be impacted or impacted only slightly.
-Google has been adamant that the caffeine update does not impact search results.
-However, they are also very clear about the fact that the new indexing architecture allows it more flexibility in the way that Google stores data and associates data together.
-In an interview with Vanessa Fox, Matt Cutts stated ““It’s important to realize that caffeine is only a change in our indexing architecture.
+Google has been adamant that the caffeine update does not influence search results.
+However, they are also very clear about the fact that the new indexing architecture allows it more flexibility in the way that Google stores data and associated data together.
+In an interview with Vanessa Fox, Matt Cutts stated, “It’s important to realize that caffeine is only a change in our indexing architecture.
 What’s exciting about Caffeine though is that it allows easier annotation of the information stored with documents, and subsequently can unlock the potential of better ranking in the future with those additional signals”.

 These types of statements and subsequent statement out of the Googleplex indicate that they have increased the potential to make rapid algorithmic changes based on changes that occur with the internet.
 As we have mentioned in previous posts, Google cares more about page speed, so it is still recommended to work hard, increasing the efficiency of your website.
 Also, Google’s capacity to consider “additional signals” in the future means that they will have the capacity to find many additional factors in their ranking algorithm, including on-site and off-site factors.